 Besides the unique Polo Tourbillon Relatif Dragon (Ref.
 G0A36545) timepiece and a slim Altiplano Tourbillon Dragon (Ref.
-G0A36563) fob watch, the Swiss watchmaking brand, which is known for its ultra-thin timepieces, has also presented a dragon-themed version of its gorgeous Emperador watch.
-Predictably called Piaget Emperador Dragon (Ref.
-G0A36570,) the new time measuring device sports whole two esoteric symbols on its glossy black dial that will guarantee an owner of this piece wealth, luck and prosperity during the whole year 2012.
+G0A36563) fob watch, the Swiss watchmaking brand, which is known for its ultra-thin timepieces, has also presented a dragon-themed version of its gorgeous Emperador.
+The Piaget Emperador Dragon (Ref.
+G0A36570) sports two esoteric symbols on its glossy black dial that will guarantee an owner of this piece wealth, luck and prosperity during the whole year 2012.
 Or so it seems.

 According to Piaget’s press release, this new watch is powered by their tried and true Piaget 534P automatic movement.
 Almost 25 millimeters in diameter, this coin-sized caliber, which is equipped not with a fancy micro-rotor, but sports a more traditional centrally positioned oscillating weight, is just 3.50 millimeters high!